VashuChaudhary/Stock-Price-Predictor/README.md

 # Stock-Price-Predictor
-Code for training ML Model of Srock price predictor.
+Code for training ML Model of Stock price predictor.

 Added code, no need for dataset, it will automatically take the data itself.